quinnanya/enumerations/README.md

-# enumerations
+# Enumerations
-Jupyter notebook versions of Andrew Piper's R code for his book "Enumerations: Data and Literary Study."
+This repo has Jupyter notebook versions of [Andrew Piper's R code](https://github.com/piperandrew/enumerations) for his book *Enumerations: Data and Literary Study*.